-State-sponsored economic development incentives which meet the needs of agricultural technology start-ups.
-Effective array of "soft" incentives (e.g. mentorships, internships and training on interaction with financers) which are accessible to agricultural companies to ensure they have the information, workforce and financing they need to economically grow and thrive in Kansas communities.
+- ➤ Start-up capital available to agricultural technology entrepreneurs through investor-funded programs or state programs such as JumpStart Kansas Entrepreneur. - ▶ State-sponsored economic development incentives which meet the needs of agricultural technology start-ups. - ➤ Dynamic network between small and mid-sized technology companies, agricultural entrepreneurs, investors and mentors, including investment forums to encourage networking of start-ups and potential investors, and an agricultural technology incubator network to support faster company timelines. - ➤ Effective array of "soft" incentives (e.g. mentorships, internships and training on interaction with financers) which are accessible to agricultural companies to ensure they have the information, workforce and financing they need to economically grow and thrive in Kansas communities.

-- Pursue the creation of programs that provide training to start-ups on interfacing with the investment community. - Create a marketing program that promotes Kansas as the place for agricultural technology businesses. - Utilize successful agricultural entrepreneurs for marketing and training of potential start-ups. - Distribute resources through seminars, onsite trainings and webinars. - Author a review of current state economic development benefits and pursue legislation to alter existing programs and/ or create new programs to support this sector. - Develop a coordinated effort between economic development directors, agriculture entrepreneurs, technology companies, Kansas Department of Commerce, and Kansas Department of Agriculture to approach the Kansas Legislature for funding to create incentives to attract potential businesses. - Develop economic impact studies of agricultural technology companies to show the importance of funding incentive programs. - Increase partnerships between state and local entities to expand available incentives.
+- Develop a network that can help identify and market available programs (e.g., angel tax credits, SBA loans).
+Pursue the creation of programs that provide training to start-ups on interfacing with the investment community. - Establish workshops for entrepreneurs and new businesses on giving "pitches" to investors. - Create a business incubator that offers incentives to start a business and that provides an avenue for entities to invest in those businesses. - Enhance marketing of current availabilities that Network Kansas and Midwest Venture Alliance has to offer.
+Distribute resources through seminars, onsite trainings and webinars. - Develop a newsletter with information for entrepreneurs and investors to share success stories and availability of opportunities across Kansas.
+Utilize successful agricultural entrepreneurs for marketing and training of potential startups through newsletter and social media outlets. - Encourage a business-friendly climate to support agriculture technology and agriculture entrepreneurship, - to include the development of a mentoring program similar to the Pipeline Entrepreneurs program. - Author a review of current state economic development benefits and pursue legislation to alter existing programs and/ or create new programs to support this sector. - Develop a coordinated effort between economic development directors, agriculture entrepreneurs, technology companies, Kansas Department of Commerce, and Kansas Department of Agriculture to approach the Kansas Legislature for funding to create incentives to attract potential businesses. - Develop economic impact studies of agricultural technology companies to show the importance of funding incentive programs. - Increase partnerships between state and local entities to expand available incentives.